NikosAlexandris/pvgis-prototype/docs/development/state_and_future_of_pvgis.md

 !!! info "Presentation of findings and recommendations"

     [State & Future of PVGIS](https://eceuropaeu.sharepoint.com/:p:/r/teams/GRP-PVGIS/Shared%20Documents/General/Presentations/State%20and%20future%20of%20PVGIS.pptx?d=w2c9d36bb03fb4fe091f4c02cf4d058fa&csf=1&web=1&e=kar8Dh)

-Due to the lack of resources,
-at the time of the presentation, the proposed recommendations did not meet a univocal agreement in order to launch a feasibility study.

 On April 2023,
 the recommendations were re-assessed and it was decided to launch a research &